 - Coat Cape: Wears an admiral jacket-style coat with a flaming motif on his shoulders like a cape, showing off his high position inside the crew.

 - Fangs Are Evil: He has a mouth full of sharp teeth, with two prominent lower canines jutting out of his mouth which, combined with the horns, make him more Oni-like looking.
+He keeps his fangs even when transformed into a herbivorous animal.

-- Hot Paint Job: His cape and pants have a flaming motif, with dark flames on the lower side in contrast with the lighter dark side, making him appear more aggressive.
+- Hot Paint Job: His cape and pants have a flaming motif, with dark flames on the lower side in contrast with the lighter side, making him appear more aggressive.

-- Named After Someone Famous: Sasaki not only is the japanese name of the card game 44A but also calls to mind Jun Sasaki, the creator of many card games.
+- Named After Someone Famous: Sasaki is not only the japanese name of the card game 44A but also calls to mind Jun Sasaki, the creator of many card games.

 - Nice Hat: Wears a fancy commanders' cap adorned with long, curved horns.
+Said hat remains in his animal form.

 - No Shirt, Long Jacket: Sasaki wears a long cape/coat over his shoulders but no actual clothing on his torso.